instantlinux/docker-tools/images/mariadb-galera/README.md

 configuration.
 It requires a stable etcd configuration for node discovery and master election at restart.
 A single instance can be invoked without HA resources using kubernetes-single.yaml.

+There is no supported etcd3 library for python3 (as of Oct 2025).
+For now, this is using python-etcd3 0.12.0, last updated in 2020, with PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION set for compatibility.

 ### Credits